 The culture method, as shown before, has relatively low sensitivity, only 52.7% (29/55) of the real-time PCR positive samples also were positive in the initial culture, however.
 The advantage of culture is, that basically any species of FLA can be found that feeds on bacteria.

 The cooling tower samples showed a high organic burden and massive growth of accompanying microbial flora.
 Thus, for the majority of the samples, only smaller volumes of the original samples (10 ml or 1 ml respectively) could be subjected to the standard protocol, which resulted in low recovery rates of Legionella (7.6%; 5/66).
-Compared to that, the OTU screening revealed that 80% of the investigated cooling tower samples were positive for Legionella (Tsao et al., in preparation).
+Compared to that, the amplicon-based screening revealed that 80% of the investigated cooling tower samples were positive for Legionella.
 Thus, results obtained from waters with high organic burden are not reliable.
 In fact, the ISO 11731-2 standard protocol was actually established for waters with low bacterial counts (e.g. tap water), it is however, widely used for Legionella detection also from engineered waters.
 Other, molecular biological methods like the newly established CARD-FISH have been demonstrated to reveal higher numbers of Legionella positive samples and also higher concentrations compared to the standard method (59).
 Moreover, Kirschner et al. showed that after disinfection L. pneumophila still remained detectable by CARD-FISH and that after a short drop, the concentration re-increased quickly.
 Hence, L. pneumophila cells that enter the VBNC state after disinfection are still detectable by this method.
-In other studies, aiming to detect and enumerate legionellae in waters with high turbidity and massive bacterial growth, similar problems with the culture method arose and standard protocols had to be adapted (60).
+In other studies, aiming to detect and enumerate legionellae in waters with high turbidity and massive bacterial growth, similar problems with the culture method arose and standard protocols had to be modified (60).
 Magnet et al. (61) detected Legionella by Acanthamoeba co-culture in 75.7% of the investigated wastewater- and drinking water treatment plants.
-As other studies have shown, co-culture is another sensitive tool to isolate Legionella and other potentially pathogenic bacteria like Chlamydia ssp., Pseudomonas spp. or mycobacteria from various sampling sources (53, 62, 63).
+As other studies have shown, co-culture is another sensitive tool to isolate Legionella and other potentially pathogenic bacteria like chlamydiae, Pseudomonas spp. or mycobacteria from various sampling sources (53, 62, 63).

 Independently from seasons, temperatures in the two hospital cooling towers varied between 20°C and 30°C and therefore provided ideal temperatures for Legionella growth.
 For the companies cooling tower temperatures below 20°C were measured at the beginning of the operating time, as this cooling tower was not in use during the winter (November to March).
 All Legionella-positive CT-Comp and CT-Hos1 samples showed higher temperatures between 26°C and 30°C.